emrebstc/FPGA-Sobel-Edge-Detection-Pipeline-with-VHDL-Simulation-Benchmark/README.md

-A VHDL implementation of the Sobel edge detection algorithm featuring a 3x3 windowing pipeline with line buffers written for xc7a100tcsg324-1.
+A VHDL implementation of the Sobel edge detection algorithm featuring a 3x3 windowing pipeline with line buffers written for xc7a100tcsg324-1 in Vivado 2025.
 Also includes a simulation benchmark.

 --------------------------------------------------------------------------------------------------------------
 # The design consists of three main stages: